 What should I know about APIs?

-As open banking is largely based on APIs, you’ll have to keep a few important technical considerations in mind when coming up with a business model, too.
-Though the open banking directive in the UK has a unified set of rules for banks to follow when sharing APIs, the PSD2 directive doesn’t specify how exactly European banks should share their data.
+The open banking examples we’ve cited, and open banking in general are largely based on APIs, you’ll have to keep a few important technical considerations in mind when coming up with a business model, too.
+Though the open banking directive in the UK has a unified set of rules for banks to follow when sharing APIs, the PSD2 directive doesn’t specify how exactly European banks should share their data through these various open banking examples and platforms.
 And although certain standards do exist, you generally need to approach integration differently with each bank’s API.

-One thing you want to focus on is the functionality of the API you’ll be using.
+One thing you want to focus on is the functionality of the API you’ll be using for any open banking examples and opportunities you create.
 As this process is so new, many banks are still changing and fixing their APIs.
-If you’re building a product around them, you can easily find yourself in a situation where something stops working from one day to the next.
+If you’re building open banking examples, platforms or opportunities around them, you can easily find yourself in a situation where something stops working from one day to the next.
 A good way to pinpoint risks before making any commitments is to use sandboxes, which are environments where you can try a bank or third-party license provider’s way of processing payments for free.
 Most banks offer one, as do aggregator companies like TrueLayer.

-Another big technical consideration is security.
+Another big technical consideration with any open banking examples or opportunities is security.
 You want to build a product that gives you and your customers peace of mind, especially when dealing with financial services.
 Although most companies in the U.S. still use screen scraping, APIs are already the norm for security in Europe, despite the additional costs that licensing incurs.
 This seems to be the direction the industry is heading in overall as well: Plaid, a Silicon Valley start-up bought by Visa for over $5 billion, recently announced it had struck up agreements with a number of banks to start using APIs in its services.

 Open banking: a tough learning curve with big potential.

 Though open banking is a promising new development, getting a product to market will come with a number of complex legal and technical issues that are hard to avoid.
-It’s important to do your research, understand the environment, and know what you want to get out of it.
+It’s important to do your research, understand the environment, and know what you want to get out of any open banking examples or opportunities we’ve mentioned today.
 Don’t rush legal considerations like licensing and liability, prefer APIs over screen scraping when thinking about security, and remember to look closely at the functionality of whichever APIs you do end up working with.

 Here at Mooncascade, we have plenty of insight into the engineering process behind a host of successful FinTech products.
 We can use our knowledge of app and backend development to help you better understand the industry and apply our experience to your own use cases.
 To learn more about our expertise and what we can do to make your open banking product shine, get in touch today!